kfoozminus/cheatsheets/kubernetes.md

 - ordered and automated rolling updates
 - limitations: need to create a headless service, PersistentVolume provisioner, deleting/scaling doesn't delete the volumes (for data safety)
 - `serviceName` is the service that govern the statefulset. it must exist before the statefulset. responsible for network identity of the set
-- pods has dns/hostname like : `pod-specific-string.serviceName.default.svc.cluster.local`, `pod-specific-string` is managed by statefulset controller
+- pods has dns/hostname like : `pod-specific-string.serviceName.default.svc.cluster.local`, `pod-specific-string` is managed by statefulset controller. `cluster.local` is the cluster-domain (QJenny)
 - like deployment, gotta mention `spec.selector`